 Con: The Weather

-Las Vegas is hot … very hot!
+Wait, didn’t you say that the weather was a pro, not a con to living in Las Vegas?
+Yes, but remember that Las Vegas can be very hot sometimes!
 Temperatures in the summer frequently top 100 degrees.
 This is the desert, after all.
 While it is a dry heat (meaning much less sweating), it can be an adjustment for some.
 Tips for navigating the heat include staying hydrated and planning outdoor activities for earlier in the morning or late afternoon/early evening.
 Making a habit of wearing sunscreen and hats can definitely help as well.

 Con: Public Transportation